-Prof. Dr. Christoph Seckler is a Juniorprofessor of Entrepreneurial Strategy at ESCP Business School in Berlin.
-He holds the Chair of Entrepreneurial Strategy, he is the Academic Director of U-SCHOOL, and he co-founded the Center for Design Science in Entrepreneurship.
-In 2021, the German magazine Capital included him in its "Top 40 Under 40" and its "Top 10 Upcoming Business Scholars".
-In 2016/2017, he was a Visiting Research Fellow at Saïd Business School at the University of Oxford.
+Prof. Dr. Christoph Seckler is a Full Professor of Entrepreneurship at ESCP Business School in Berlin.
+He holds the Chair of Entrepreneurial Strategy, serves as the Academic Director of U-SCHOOL, and co-founded the Center for Design Science in Entrepreneurship.
+The German magazine Capital recognised him in its ‘Top 40 Under 40’ and ‘Top 10 Upcoming Business Scholars.’
+Through visiting positions, he has engaged with the academic communities of the University of Oxford (UK), NUS Business School (Singapore), and UQ Business School (Australia).

 Search the faculty